-Now, if you are not interested in the “antique” look or want an option instead of white, we sell other, more vibrant, fireplace paint colors like: Cobalt Blue, Green Illusion, or Gold.
+Now, if you are not interested in the “antique” look or want an option instead of white, we sell other, more vibrant, fireplace paint colors like: Green Illusion, or Gold.
 This paint will look beautiful on any fireplace you have, as well as, be able to stand up to the pressure of high temperatures.

 Scrubbing liners to bring life to an old appliance:

 If it seems like we spent a TON of time talking about paint, we did.
 So, if you would like a less time-consuming option, or you only want to bring some life into your existing fireplace, you can try cleaning your liners and interior.
 Most pre-fab fireplaces are made with a cast concrete liner that mimics the look of firebrick.
 Over time, they can become darkened and appear to be dirty.
 But a quick scrub with a 50/50 mix of water and muriatic acid will clean them right up!

 If you happen to have an older model fireplace, it may come with a metal interior.
 Due to normal wear and tear, this can end up rusted and dirty.
 So, sanding them down with 120 grit sandpaper will bring life back to your unit in no time.
 Don't forget to wear a mask while sanding, as ferrous oxide dust is hazardous to your health!

 Now, before you say it, let me put this out there...
 Yes, there are more options to remodel your fireplace!
 Yes, we are going to cover them because that's what we do.
 Thank you for reading this far.
 We are in the home stretch.